 Almond butter energy bites make a great snack or meal option.
 These no bake bites come together in a snap.

 One of my favorite things about almond butter energy bites is how quick they are to make.
 They are a great protein filled meal or snack when I’m looking for something quick to grab.

 Rather than using peanut butter, I opted to mix it up a bit by using almond butter to make these bites.
 The oats give the protein bites a nice texture and the chocolate chips give a nice amount of sweetness.
 I love the occasional pop of sweetness the chocolate chips give here.

-If there are no peanut allergies in your home, this is also a great snack option for kids, especially as an after-school snack when kids typically come home “starving” like mine often do.
+If there are no nut allergies in your home, this is also a great snack option for kids, especially as an after-school snack when kids typically come home “starving” like mine often do.

 Almond butter is a good source of the healthy monounsaturated fats which are associated with lowering the risk of heart disease.
 Almonds are a fantastic source of antioxidants and can help reduce hunger because they are low in carbs and high in protein and fiber.
 Overall, almonds contain lots of healthy fats, fiber, protein, magnesium and vitamin E.